intel/ittapi/docs/src/jit-api-support.rst

 You can use the JIT Profiling API to analyze split functions.
-This scenario often occurs in resource-limited environments, where code for the same function is generated or updated in separate segments, sometimes with overlapping lifetimes.
+This scenario often occurs in resource-limited environments where the code for the same function is generated or updated in separate segments.
+Sometimes this code generation can happen with overlapping lifetimes.

 .. code-block:: cpp

     #include <jitprofiling.h>

     unsigned int method_id = iJIT_GetNewMethodID();

     iJIT_Method_Load a = {0};
     a.method_id = method_id;
     a.method_load_address = 0x100;
     a.method_size = 0x20;

     iJIT_Method_Load b = {0};
     b.method_id = method_id;
     b.method_load_address = 0x200;
     b.method_size = 0x30;

     iJIT_NotifyEvent(iJVM_EVENT_TYPE_METHOD_LOAD_FINISHED, (void*)&a);
     iJIT_NotifyEvent(iJVM_EVENT_TYPE_METHOD_LOAD_FINISHED, (void*)&b)